dmystical-coder/AI-inference-marketplace/README.md

-# Solana X402 AI Marketplace
+# AI Inference Marketplace

 > On-demand AI inference powered by Solana payments and X402 micropayments

 A decentralized marketplace where AI providers offer inference services and users pay per request using Solana blockchain.
 Every transaction is verified on-chain, ensuring trustless, transparent AI commerce.

+**Key Innovation**: Trustless AI marketplace where every payment is verified on-chain, enabling autonomous AI agents to transact without intermediaries.

 ## 🎯 What It Does